popstarfreas/DG-TS/zombiesabilities.md

 Melee sentry.
 Wields a really slow and low damaging platinum shortsword.
 High health.

 # Unlockables
 You must be at least a Trading Member (or Crew) to be able to unlock abilities.
+Not all unlockables are intended to be as easy to use or as powerful as each other, some are intended for people who prefer a bigger challenge.

 ## Telekinesis